SergUdo/liqupay-examply/README.md

 # LiquPay

+Example application demonstrating integration with a payment API using React + Node.js + Express + PostgreSQL.
 LiquPay is a modern payment processing application designed to handle transactions efficiently and securely.
 This project leverages a variety of technologies to provide a robust and scalable solution for payment processing.

 ## Technologies Used